ovhlabs/knowledge-base/en/_posts/2014-05-19-import-a-custom-image-in-your-runabove-account.markdown

 # How do you add a custom operation system?

-You just need to go to the expert manager, in the "__Image__" tab and then, click on "__Create Image__".
+You just need to go to [OpenStack Horizon](https://cloud.runabove.com/horizon), in the "__Image__" tab and then, click on "__Create Image__".
 A pop-up will ask you for a few details about the system that you want to create and where to find the image itself.

 ![Control panel screenshot](https://community.runabove.com/public/files/r84vLoKPpLjvd9uHnjBp.png)